kb-dk/MerMEId/trunk/INSTALL.md

 * Your http://example.org/editor/ whould return a page just like http://labs.kb.dk/editor/

-After you've done, you can do ant clean to make sure you leave the source tree in pristine conditions.
-Note that you must build before you install the database.
+Note that you must do the build before you procede to install the database.

 ## 8. Install database